keberwein/Data_Science_Workbench/README.md

 ============

 This is a shell script that spins up several popular data science-y server environments on one box.
-This script is tested and verified on Ubuntu 14.04.
+This script is tested and verified on Ubuntu 14.04 and 16.04.

-This environment is built for a fresh install of Ubuntu 14.04.
+This environment is built for a fresh install of Ubuntu.
 It will update/upgrade all base packages and install all needed dependencies.
 Software packages installed include:

  - [R](http://www.r-project.org/)